Lithuania: Demographics

-Lithuania has a sub-replacement fertility rate: the total fertility rate (TFR) in Lithuania was 1.34 children born/woman in 2021, the mean age of women at childbirth was 30.3 years, that of women at the birth of the first child – 28.2 years.
-The human sex ratio is male leaning for the age categories 15–44 with 1.0352 males for every female.
+Lithuania has a sub-replacement fertility rate: the total fertility rate was 1.34 children born per woman in 2021, and the mean age of women at childbirth was 30.3 years.
+The average age of first childbirth for women was 28.2 years.
+The human sex ratio is male leaning for the age categories 15–44, with 1.0352 males for every female.
 As of 2021, 25.6% of births were to unmarried women.
 The mean age at first marriage in 2021 was 28.3 years for women and 30.5 years for men.

 Functional urban areas

-Ethnic groups
+Ethnic groups and languages

-Ethnic Lithuanians make up about five-sixths of the country's population and Lithuania has the most homogeneous population in the Baltic States.
-In 2015, the population of Lithuania stands at 2,921,262, 84.2% of whom are ethnic Lithuanians who speak Lithuanian, which is the official language of the country.
-Several sizeable minorities exist, such as Poles (6.6%), Russians (5.8%), Belarusians (1.2%) and Ukrainians (0.5%).

-Poles in Lithuania are the largest minority, concentrated in southeast Lithuania (the Vilnius region).
-Russians in Lithuania are the second largest minority, concentrated mostly in two cities.
-They constitute sizeable minorities in Vilnius (12%) and Klaipėda (19.6%), and a majority in the town of Visaginas (52%).
-About 3,000 Roma live in Lithuania, mostly in Vilnius, Kaunas and Panevėžys; their organizations are supported by the National Minority and Emigration Department.
-For centuries a small Tatar community has flourished in Lithuania.
+Ethnic Lithuanians make up about 80% of the country's population.
+In 2024, 82.6% of residents were ethnic Lithuanians.
+Several sizeable minorities exist, such as Poles (6.3%), Russians (5.0%), Belarusians (2.1%) and Ukrainians (1.7%).
+Poles in Lithuania are the largest minority, concentrated in southeast Lithuania (the Vilnius Region), constituting majority in Šalčininkai (76.3%) and Vilnius District Municipality (46.8%).
+Russians in Lithuania are the second largest minority, concentrated in Visaginas (47.4%), Zarasai District Municipality (17.2%) and Klaipėda (16%).
+About 2,250 Roma live in Lithuania, mostly in Vilnius, Kaunas and Panevėžys; their organizations are supported by the National Minority and Emigration Department.
+For centuries, Tatar and Karaite communities have lived in Lithuania.
+In 2021, there were around 2,150 registered Tatars and 196 Karaites in the country.

-The official language is Lithuanian, but in some areas there is a significant presence of minority languages, such as Polish, Russian, Belarusian and Ukrainian.
-The greatest presence of minorities and the use of these languages is in Šalčininkai District Municipality, Vilnius District Municipality and Visaginas Municipality.
-Yiddish is spoken by members of the tiny remaining Jewish community in Lithuania.
-The state laws guarantee education in minority languages and there are numerous publicly funded schools in the areas populated by minorities, with Polish as the language of instruction being the most widely available.
+The official language is Lithuanian, but in some areas there is a significant presence of minority languages such as Polish, Russian, Belarusian and Ukrainian.
+The greatest presence of minorities and the use of these languages are in Šalčininkai, Visaginas, and Vilnius District.
+In 1941, the Jewish population reached its peak at approximately 250,000 people, making up about 10% of the population.
+Today, however, it has dwindled to a very small number.
+Yiddish is spoken by members of the tiny remaining Jewish community.
+The state laws guarantee education in minority languages, and there are numerous publicly funded schools in the areas populated by minorities, with Polish as the language of instruction being the most widely available.

-According to the survey carried out within the framework of the Lithuanian census of 2021, 85.33% of the country's population speak Lithuanian as their native language, 6.8% are native speakers of Russian and 5.1% of Polish.
+According to the survey carried out within the framework of the Lithuanian census of 2021, 85.33% of the population speaks Lithuanian as their native language, 6.8% are native speakers of Russian and 5.1% of Polish.
 As of 2021, 60.6% of residents speak Russian as a foreign language, 31.1% – English, 10.5% – Lithuanian, 8% – German, 7.9% – Polish, 1.9% – French, 2.6% – various others.
-Most Lithuanian schools teach English as the first foreign language, but students may also study German, or, in some schools, French or Russian.
-Around 80% of young people in Lithuania know English.
+Most schools teach English as the first foreign language, but students may also study German, French and Spanish; Russian is available as a second foreign language.
+Around 85% of upper secondary school students were studying English in 2022, and around 80% of people in the 15-19 age group reported knowing English in 2011.